minetest-tools/mcimport/README.md

-# mcimport
-# mcimport can't let you in Minetest.
-Complete rebuilding the world

 This mod converts a minecraft world into minetest.

 The process is offline.
 Minecraft should not be running on the world